 These are mainly spam bots that are posting comments just for the sake of getting backlinks.
 If it happened to you, then you have not protected your website from spammers.

-Actually, it’s very easy to beat the spammers.
+It’s very easy to beat the spammers.
 There are a couple of solutions to this problem but I can name a plugin (Antispam Bee) that will solve this specific problem as soon as you activate it.

 11. Time saver in the development process

-You really don’t need to write every single code while developing a WordPress website, even if you build a custom website from scratch.
+You don’t need to write every single code while developing a WordPress website, even if you build a custom website from scratch.

 To include a new feature or functionality, you will find pre-written scripts and solutions that were created by other intelligent guys.
 And you can use that solution or part of it.
 The GitHub repositories & gists are big examples.